 - Read and mark up the rules and statutes.
 Reading and briefing the cases in the Casebook is not enough.
 If you have not carefully read and marked up the assigned rules, statutes, or constitutional provisions in your Rules Supplement, you are not prepared.

 - Canned briefs are a big no-no. Don’t bother trying to get through class with canned briefs.
 Using them is essentially plagiarism because you are required to do your own briefing, and using a canned brief is passing off somebody else’s preparation as your own.
-Additionally, many canned briefs contain errors, don’t focus on the issues pertinent to our class.
+Additionally, many canned briefs contain errors and don’t focus on the issues pertinent to our class.
 Finally, canned briefs never substitute for the educational value of doing the work yourself.

 - Reading ahead?
 Some students like to read ahead but proceed with caution as you can get too far ahead and forget the materials by the time they are discussed in class.
 So, if you do read ahead, you must re-review the assigned materials immediately prior to relevant class.
 It is unprofessional to say “I read this a week ago but I forgot what it said.”